-AS3959 - Construction of buildings in bushfire prone areas
+AS3959 - the Australian Standard for construction of buildings in bushfire prone areas

-Australian Standard AS3959 only applies to houses built in areas identified as being bushfire-prone by government authorities in each State.
+Australian Standard AS3959 applies to houses built in areas identified as being bushfire-prone by government authorities in each State.

-It outlines the most effective means for addressing the threats to houses posed by radiant heat, flame contact or the showers of burning debris which precede or follow the passing of bushfires.
+The Standard outlines the most effective means for addressing the threats to houses posed by radiant heat, flame contact or the showers of burning debris which precede or follow the passing of bushfires.